Chappe et Gessalin: CG 1000 (1966 - 1969, type A1000)

 The CG 1000 Spyder was unveiled at the 1966 Salon de l'Auto in Paris.
 The compact convertible had a fiberglass body mounted on a steel chassis with a deep "U" centre backbone and tube-and-sheetmetal outriggers.
 The chassis was designed by CG.
 Power came from a 944 cc inline 4-cylinder Simca Poissy engine.
 This motor had a cross-flow aluminum cylinder head and a cast-iron block with 5 main bearings.
 It was mounted in the rear of the car, canted over at 15 degrees from vertical and drove the wheels through a 4-speed transaxle that used Porsche-style synchronizers.
 The radiator was mounted at the rear beside the engine.
 Steering was worm-and-roller by Gemmer.
 Front suspension was by a lower transverse leaf spring and upper A-arms while at the rear were swing-axles with semi-trailing arms and coil springs.
 Brakes were disks on all four wheels, courtesy of the Simca 1000 Bertone coupé.
-The car, weighing 640 kg, was attractive and displayed a very high quality of finish.
+The car, weighing 640 kg, featured styling and quality which was well received.
 Less well received was the vague steering and the meagre power from the stock engine.
 The price of the Spider was 16,990 francs.

 One year after the release of the 1000 Spider a new, lower-price model debuted; the 1000 Sport.
 The price for this model was down to 14,990 francs.
 While the engine was the same 944 cc unit, it had been modified by engine tuner Michel Tapie from Rodez and power had been boosted by 50 percent to 58.9 kW.
 To bring the price down from that of the 1000 Spider, the roll-up glass windows were replaced by plastic sliders, the bumpers and hubcaps were removed, the dashboard was painted rather than covered and the seats were simple fibreglass tubs, changes which also brought the weight down to 600 kg.
 The 1000 Sport came with a removable hardtop.

 In 1968 the 1000 Spider and 1000 Sport disappeared from the lineup, and two new cars were introduced, one of which was the CG 1000S.
 Trim on the 1000S was similar to the original 1000 Spider, but the engine displaced 1118 cc and produced 49 hp.
 The 'S' was available as either a full coupé (non-removable) or convertible.